 The Internal Revenue Service issues every tax professional an “ID number” called a Preparer Tax Identification Number (PTIN).
 You can go online to IRS.gov and apply for your PTIN.

 Typically it’s very easy and fast to get a PTIN and, again, you can do that right here at IRS.gov.

 Get Your Tax Preparer Bond

 Every California tax preparer is required to have a $5,000 surety bond.
 No this bond does not cost $5,000, rather it provides $5,000 worth of protection to the public if you cause some harm to the public by your actions as a professional tax preparer.

-> This means that if you register with CTEC before October 31, you’ll need to take the annual 20 hour CTEC course, and then renew your registration before October 31.
+As a new tax preparer just completing the 60 hour course, when you register with CTEC may impact whether or not you need to take the annual 20 hour CTEC renewal course, and then renew your registration before October 31.

-> In our opinion, you should be taking the 20 hour CTEC course anyways, so that you have all the most recent tax updates.
+In our opinion, you should be taking the 20 hour CTEC course anyways, so that you have all the most recent tax updates.
 Nevertheless, we do want to be clear that if you register before October 31, you’ll need to renew your registration by October 31.
 Whereas if you wait to register until November 1, your registration will be good until October 31 of the following year.

 If you want to verify any of these rules with CTEC itself, please visit www.ctec.org and you’ll see their contact info there.

 If You Plan to Work Self-Employed, Get Your EFIN